dev-academy-programme/computer-setup/code-accessibility.md

     in your settings.json for VS Code

 ## Customisations that might benefit focus and attention:
+- Find "TODO" items in your code and build a list in the sidebar with [Todo Tree](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.todo-tree)
 - Hiding the minimap
   * `"editor.minimap.enabled": false` in your settings.json for VS Code
 - Colours to highlight (or de-emphasise) certain panels, applications, or work spaces